Babinski (Plantar) Reflex – What it Is & its Importance

 Causes of Babinski Reflex

 If Babinski reflex is prevalent in children older than two years, it indicates a lack of integration in the corticospinal tract.
-Absent plantar reflex causes include tumors or injuries in the brain or spinal cord.
+Absent plantar reflex causes include tumours or injuries in the brain or spinal cord.
 If the corticospinal tract is well-integrated, the developed cells subdue the reflex in older children and adults.
 The presence of the Babinski reflex indicates damaged nerve cells in the tract, and the most general causes for an abnormal reflex are:

 • Infections in the central nervous system like meningitis

-• Tumor in the spine or brain
+• Tumour in the spine or brain

 • Defects in spine, brain, or central nervous system